grondilu/bitcoin-bash-tools/README.md

 It is possible to store the keys of a hierarchical deterministic wallet in biological memory using mnemonics.
-There are at least two ways to do so : the first one is to follow the dedicated BIP, and the other is used known memory techniques.
+There are at least two ways to do so : the first one is to follow the dedicated BIP, and the other is to use known memory techniques.

 <a name=bip39 />